-Coastal areas are considered as land adjoining or near to the sea.
-Although not usually a typical open space typology; the Wirral peninsula is host to significant areas of coastline and sites.
+Coastal areas are considered as land and foreshores adjoining or near to the sea.
+Although not usually a typical open space typology; the Wirral peninsula is host to significant areas of coastline and associated sites.
 Consequently, it is important to recognise the role of such provision.

 As it is not a unique typology, provision considered as coastal areas consists of sites already categorised by their primary open space typology.
+Foreshores have not been included because they are generally only intermittently accessible between tides.